 Renunciation is the most unequivocal way in which a person can manifest an intention to relinquish U.S. citizenship.
 Please consider the effects of renouncing U.S. citizenship, described above, before taking this serious and irrevocable action.

-For more information on the process, you can view the Department of State’s webpage on Advice About Possible Loss of U.S. Citizenship.
+For more information on the process, you can view the Department of State’s webpage on Renunciation of U.S. Nationality Abroad.

 Child Citizenship Act of 2000